CONTENTS

 Virgularia presbytes Bayer 1955:295, Figs. 1, 2a-e..

 Remarks.
-Virgularia presbytes maintains a rigid pen-like colony that has overlapping, fleshy leaves comprised of numerous autozooids, fused at the base in a fan-like manner.
-On the ventral side, the leaves connect in a slightly offset chevron form, but do not touch dorsally, forming a very distinct bare dorsal track with a medial groove.
-The leaves appear heavily ridged.
-Between the leaves are small siphonozooids in multiple rows, visible only when the larger leaves are lifted to expose the axis.
+Virgularia presbytes maintains a rigid, pen-like colony shape that has overlapping, fleshy leaves comprised of numerous autozooids, fused at the base in a fan-like manner.
+On the ventral side, the edges of the leaves are arranged in an imbricating manner, but they do not touch dorsally where they leave a very distinct bare track with a medial groove.
+The presence of the autozooids causes the leaves to appear heavily ridged.
+Between the leaves are small siphonozooids in multiple rows, visible only when the larger leaves are lifted to expose the rachis.
 The axis is white, rigid and becomes flattened towards the base.
 V. presbytes usually lacks spiculation.

 Virgularia presbytes, preserved specimens (S2125): (top left) polyp leaves with autozooids (scale bar = 5mm); (right) full colony; (bottom left) bare dorsal track.